Vagenas7119/aSDMs/README.md

 # Repository Overview

 This repository contains the complete set of baseline input data, analysis scripts, and final outputs (rasters and figures) from our study.
-Additionally, we provide a user-friendly "Toy Problem" tutorial - a lightweight, computational exercise that demonstrates our methodology step-by-step, making it accessible for readers to replicate and explore.
+Additionally, we begin with a user-friendly "Toy Problem" tutorial - a lightweight, computational exercise that demonstrates our methodology step-by-step, making it accessible for readers to replicate and explore.

 ![GITHUB_logo](https://github.com/user-attachments/assets/30290a4a-9196-4687-b997-73abf2207593)